Aurora (novel)

 Aurora is a 2015 novel by American science fiction author Kim Stanley Robinson.
 The novel concerns a generation ship built in the style of a Stanford torus, traveling to Tau Ceti to start a human colony.
 The novel's primary narrative voice is that of the starship's artificial intelligence.
-The novel was well received by critics.
+Aurora was well received by critics.

 Plot

 A generation ship is launched from Earth in 2545 at 0.1 c (i.e. traveling at 30,000 km/s or 10% the speed of light).
 It includes twenty-four self-contained biomes and an average population of two thousand people.
 One hundred sixty years and approximately seven generations later, it is beginning its deceleration into the Tau Ceti system to begin colonization of a planet's moon, an Earth analog, which has been named Aurora.

 Devi, the ship's de facto chief engineer and leader, is concerned about the decaying infrastructure and biology of the ship: systems are breaking down, each generation has lower intelligence test scores than the last, and bacteria are mutating and evolving at a faster rate than humans.
 She tells the ship's AI, referred to simply as Ship, to keep a narrative of the voyage.
 After having some trouble with understanding the human concept of narrative, Ship eventually elects to follow the life of Devi's daughter Freya as a protagonist.

 As a teenager, Freya travels around the ship on her Wanderjahr and learns that many of the ship's inhabitants are dissatisfied with their enclosed existence and what they perceive as a dictatorship.
 Movement is strictly limited for most people, reproduction is tightly controlled, and education in science and mathematics is mandatory.
 Freya's Wanderjahr comes to an end when she is called home as Devi grows sick from cancer and dies.

 The ship arrives in the Tau Ceti system and begins to settle Aurora, a moon of Tau Ceti e.
 It soon becomes apparent that extraterrestrial life is present in the form of complex prions, which infect and kill some of the landing party.
 All except one of the remaining settlers attempts to return to the ship, and some of those remaining onboard kill them in the airlock to maintain quarantine, leading to a violent political schism throughout the ship.
 The ship itself, which has been moving towards self-awareness, takes physical control of the situation by lowering oxygen levels and separating warring factions, referring to itself as "the rule of law".
 It then reveals to the crew that there were in fact two ships originally launched for the Tau Ceti expedition, but the other was destroyed during a period of severe civil unrest, and the collective memory of that event was erased from the history records.